Community Foundation of Middlesex County Inc

 - Serve as a catalyst for attracting additional funding resources

-- Build infrastructure to meet organizational missions
+- Build infrastructure to meet organisational missions

 What They Don't Fund